Peet62/Preprocessing_methods_ANOVA/README.md

 Folder MaxGGsc contains RGB color channels manipulation preprocessing method, defined as:

-Maximal-green-grayscale (MaxGGsc), where maximum of R, G, B is selected.
+Maximal-green-grayscale (MaxGGsc), where maximum of R, G, B is selected as R channel replacement.

 In general, the green (G) is the color the human eye is most sensitive to.